RRSPs and Your FIRST Home!

 The Government of Canada has a Home Buyers’ Plan helps you get to that amazing achievement of owning your own home!
-It allows you to withdraw up to $25,000 in calendar year from your RRSP to buy a home.
+As of 2019, it now allows you to withdraw up to $35,000 in calendar year from your RRSP to buy a home.
 All you have to do is repay the withdrawals from your RRSP within 15 years.
 The bonus?
 Any repayment won’t be included in your income!

 And another perk!

 Whatever funds you have saved outside of your existing RRSP for your Down Payment can be “detoured” into an RRSP first.
 This means you earn the tax benefit and then you can take out the money from the RRSP to use as your down payment.
 That’s winning at life.